pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---directives.md

 *z80asm* accepts the following assembly directives.

+### ASSERT expression

+Evaluate the constant expression and abort assembly with an assertion failure error if the expression is false.

 ### ALIGN expression[, filler]

 The first `ALIGN` statement in a section tells the linker to reserve space